NaanKaran/llama_chat/README.md

 # Llama Chat

-Llama Chat is a planned chat application that illustrates how a lightweight web frontend can talk to a backend which in turn forwards requests to a large language model provider.
+Llama Chat is a chat application that illustrates how a lightweight web frontend can talk to a backend which in turn forwards requests to a large language model provider.
 The repository serves as a simple template for prototyping your own LLM-powered apps.

 ## Project Goals